 - Your brain is constantly rewiring itself.
 Not only does it change from one day to the next, it changes from one moment to the next.
 The brain you go to sleep with tonight will literally be different from the brain you woke up with this morning.
 This creates opportunities to rewire the brain for greater resilience and resourcefulness, which is the top focus for brain-based coaching.

 - Coaching changes the brain positively.
 The brain-states and physical being-states, experienced by your clients during coaching, make temporary changes in the clients' neural nets.
 A neural net is a group of neurons that are wired together.
 These changes, when experienced repeatedly within and without coaching, become sustainable and relatively permanent.
-Coaches have an opportunity to shift clients to the states most conducive to well-being and resourcefulness, leading to greater success in virtually every realm: interpersonal, emotional, cognitive, and physiological.
+Coaches have an opportunity to, with their clients' permission and participation, shift clients to the states most conducive to well-being and resourcefulness, leading to greater success in virtually every realm: interpersonal, emotional, cognitive, and physiological.
 Clients literally become happier, more successful, and even healthier, as a result.

 - The "mind-body split" is simply wrong.
 The philosopher, Descartes, theorized some 300 years ago that mind and body were made of different stuff.
 Traditionally, science and medicine have embraced this notion and, although they've made many incredible discoveries since, it turns out the mind and body are intimately connected via chemicals, physical structures and electricity.
 Ultimately they are one and coaching with neuroscience acknowledges and integrates that.